jacekkow/qa-cas-ldap-auth/README.md

 #### $qa_session_prefix

-Prefix used to distinguish this Question2Answer from others under the same domain.
+Prefix used to distinguish this Question2Answer instance from other ones under the same domain.
-This prefix is used to prefix names of entries in `$_SESSION` array.
+This value is used to prefix names of entries in `$_SESSION` array.

 If only one instance of Question2Answer system is installed under one session scope (see [PHP Session Configuration](http://php.net/manual/en/session.configuration.php)